lock3r-network/lock3r.network/ReadMe.md

 }
 ```

 At the end of the call, you simply need to call ```workReceipt(address,uint)``` to finalize the execution for the locker network.
-In the call you specify the locker being rewarded, and the amount of KPR you would like to award them with.
+In the call you specify the locker being rewarded, and the amount of LK3R you would like to award them with.
 This is variable based on what you deem is a fair reward for the work executed.

 Example Lock3rJob